suica/write-you-a-typescript/README.md

 ## TODOs

 - [x] Create a document site from the slides
-- [x] Deploy the site to Github Pages
+- [x] Deploy the site to Github Pages & Vercel
 - [ ] Revise the document, fix errors/typos
 - [ ] Revise the README.md for better introduction
 - [ ] Implement the test cases for TAT-F